-- 7) Respondent shall maintain complete and legible medical records that accurately reflect the evaluation and treatment of patients and contain all Information required by State rules and regulations concerning controlled substances. - Respondent shall enroll in and successfully complete a continuing education program as directed by the Office of Professional Medical Conduct.
+- 7) Respondent shall maintain complete and legible medical records that accurately reflect the evaluation and treatment of patients and contain all information required by State rules and regulations concerning controlled substances. - Respondent shall enroll in and successfully complete a continuing education program as directed by the Office of Professional Medical Conduct.
 This continuing education program is subject to the Director of OPMC's prior written approval.
 This program shall be successfully completed within the first 90 days of the probation period unless Respondent obtains, in writing, the Director's prior authorization to exceed that 90-day period.
-The Director, for good cause shown by Respondent prior to the expiration of such 90-day period, shall have full discretion to deny or grant such extension. - Respondent shall comply with this Consent Order and all its terms, and shall bear all associated compliance costs.
-Upon receiving evidence of noncompliance with, or a violation of, these terms, the Director of OPMC and/or the Board may initiate a violation of probation proceeding, and/or any other such proceeding authorized by law, against Respondent. - 10) Within thirty days of the Consent Order's effective date, Respondent shall practice medicine only when monitored by a licensed physician, board certified in an appropriate specialty, ("practice monitor") proposed by Respondent and subject to the written approval of the Director of OPMC.
+The Director, for good cause shown by Respondent prior to the expiration of such 90-day period, shall have full discretion to deny or grant such extension. - Proposed to the second of the - Within thirty days of the Consent Order's effective date, Respondent shall practice medicine only when monitored by a licensed physician, board certified in an appropriate specialty, ("practice monitor") proposed by Respondent and subject to the written approval of the Director of OPMC.
 Any medical practice in violation of this term shall constitute the unauthorized practice of medicine. - a) Respondent shall make available to the monitor any and all records or access to the practice requested by the monitor, including on-site observation.
 The practice monitor shall visit Respondent's medical practice at each and every location, on a random unannounced basis at least monthly and shall examine a selection (no fewer than 20) of records maintained by Respondent, including patient records, prescribing information and office records.
 The review will determine whether the Respondent's medical practice is conducted in accordance with the generally accepted standards of professional medical care.
-Any perceived deviation of accepted standards of medical care or refusal to cooperate with the monitor shall be reported within 24 hours to OPMC. - b) Respondent shall be solely responsible for all expenses associated with monitoring, including fees, if any, to the monitoring physician. - c) Respondent shall cause the practice monitor to report quarterly, in writing, to the Director of OPMC. - d) Respondent shall maintain medical malpractice insurance coverage with limits no less than \$2 million per occurrence and \$6 million per policy year, in accordance with Section 230(18)(b) of the Public Health Law.
+Any perceived deviation of accepted standards of medical care or refusal to cooperate with the monitor shall be reported within 24 hours to OPMC. - Respondent shall be solely responsible for all expenses associated with monitoring, including fees, if any, to the monitoring physician. - Respondent shall cause the practice monitor to report quarterly, in writing, to the Director of OPMC. - d) Respondent shall maintain medical malpractice insurance coverage with limits no less than \$2 million per occurrence and \$6 million per policy year, in accordance with Section 230(18)(b) of the Public Health Law.
 Proof of coverage shall be submitted to the Director of OPMC prior to Respondent's practice after the effective date of this Order.